basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/schemas-ruby.md

 joes_first_message = msgsRepo.get(joes_inbox_today.msgs.first)

 puts "From: #{joes_first_message.from}\nMsg : #{joes_first_message.text}"
 ```

 As you can see, the repository pattern helps us with a few things:

  - It helps us to see if an object exists before creating a new one
- - It keeps our buckets and keynames consistent
+ - It keeps our buckets and key names consistent
  - It provides us with a consistent interface to work with.

 While this set of repositories solves many of our problems, it is very minimal and doesn't cover all the edge cases.
 For instance, what happens if two different people try to create a user with the same username?

 We can also easily "compute" key names now, but how do we quickly look up the last 10 messages a user sent?
-Many of these answers will be application dependent, for instance if your application shows the last 10 messages in reverse order, you may want to store that set of data in another collection object to make lookup faster.
-There are drawbacks to every solution, but seek out the key-value based one first, as it will likely be the quickest.
+Many of these answers will be application dependent.
+If your application shows the last 10 messages in reverse order, for example, you may want to store that set of data in another collection object to make lookup faster.
+There are drawbacks to every solution, but we recommend seeking out the key/value-based solution first, as it will likely be the quickest.

 So to recap, in this chapter we learned: